asefahmed500/culture-crm/src/README.md

     -   **Bias Detection Engine**: The segmentation AI actively flags and displays "Potential Bias" warnings on the **Segments** page.
     -   **Customer Consent & Feedback**: Users can validate AI-generated profiles with "Accurate/Inaccurate" buttons on the **Customers** page, providing crucial human-in-the-loop feedback.
     -   **Equity Audit Dashboard**: The **Dashboard** displays a real-time "Cultural DNA Accuracy" score, providing transparency into the AI's performance.
--   [x] **Metaverse & Emotional Intelligence**: **Conceptually Done.** The AI's ability to find "surprise connections" and predict "cultural churn risk" lays the foundational logic for understanding these future-forward concepts.
+-   [x] **Metaverse & Emotional Intelligence**: **Done (Conceptual).** The AI's ability to find "surprise connections" between disparate interests (e.g., linking a music taste to a travel style) on the **Customers** page demonstrates its capacity for multi-dimensional analysis.
+This lays the foundational logic for understanding more complex behaviors, such as how a user's real-world culture might influence their virtual identity (avatars, digital assets) and emotional responses to brand experiences.

 ## Testing & Quality Assurance